virtuosonic/agender/Readme.txt

     If you find one report it at the project bug tracker, patches are welcome, thank you.

+    You can also send a mail to agender-support@lists.sourceforge.net

 Porting/Packaging:
 ==================
     Agender uses, the wxWidgets library, it almost doesn't use the